alshdavid/BorrowScript/README.md

 Web servers require high and consistent IO performance, maintainable code bases and simple distribution.

-There are many languages to choose from in this space making the argument for TypeScript BC less compelling on the server side.
+There are many languages to choose from in this space making the argument for BorrowScript less compelling on the server side.

-There are a few ways that TSBC can be competitive in this context, however.
+There are a few ways that BorrowScript can be competitive in this context, however.

 #### Performance (speculation)